 Once we were settled in, it was time for breakfast.
 We started with a quick trip to buffet and the bar.

 Starters done, we ordered beans on toast, and kedgeree from the a la carte menu.
-We were informed that there was no toast as the ovens weren’t working properly (I can only assume he meant toasters) and so would Karl like his baked beans and cheese with a roll?
-He would.
+We were informed that there was no toast as the ovens weren’t working properly (I can only assume he meant toasters) and so would we like our baked beans and cheese with a roll?
+We would!

 On the way out, we spotted another little room that was completely empty.
 It sits next to the concierge room at the front.
 It would be a lovely spot as nobody seems to notice it.
 Mind you, it could be a complete nightmare getting any table service.

 Overall impressions?
 Not a bad lounge.
 A bit too busy in some areas, but when you take everyone that wants to pay, it would be and definitely too cold!
-I’m not sure if £70 per couple is worth it.
-If you have free or discounted access then go for it, but I’m sure you could have a nice time with £70 elsewhere in the airport.
+I’m not sure if £32 per person (online price) is worth it.
+If you have free or discounted access then go for it, but I’m sure you could have a nicer time as a couple with £64 elsewhere in Gatwick airport.